 Against single use plastic?
 Stop buying disposable water bottles.
 Is the environment important to you?
 Do your research and buy from companies with green business policies at their core.
 Hate megabanks?
 Put your money in a local savings and loan.

 How you vote is less important than the act of voting.
-Take time on Election Day to connect with your community, make your voice heard and empower yourself to make a difference in your piece of the world.
+Take time on Election Day to connect with your community, make your voice heard and empower yourself to make a difference in your part of the world!